Harborne Hockey Club: History

 The first recorded match was held in 1903 at the Harborne Cricket Club ground (which is also still the head office of the Hockey Club) on Church Avenue.
 In 1929, Frank Wainwright (a goalkeeper) was capped by England.

-The club celebrated its 50th anniversay in 1953 by hosting a match against a Hockey Association XI.
+The club celebrated its 50th anniversary in 1953 by hosting a match against a Hockey Association XI.

 Paul Fishwick participated in the men's tournament at the 1964 Summer Olympics and Peter Marsh competed in the men's tournament at the 1972 Summer Olympics.

 The club started playing competitive league hockey in 1967 and the women's section was introduced during the 1983/4 season.

 The Men's 1st XI played in the Poundstretcher National League Premier Division in the inaugural 1988-89 season, scoring the first ever National League goal, and then were relegated from the Premier Division in the 1989-90 season, and have not returned to the highest domestic division since.

 The Men's 1st XI won England Hockey's Tier 1 Championship Cup (formerly known as the HA Cup) on the 17 May 2025, beating Indian Gymkhana 2-1 in the final during the 2024–25 season.